MS Program

 The application deadlines are as follows:

 Note that funding for Master’s students is generally not available, but there may be exceptional cases where GTAs and GRAs are available.
-To have any chance of securing funding from the department or from UCF, the application for admission must be submitted by January 15.
+To have any chance of securing funding from the department or from UCF, the application for admission must be submitted by December 1.
 Fellowships are unlikely for applications received after this date.
-We evaluate applications in January, February, and March each year and make most admissions decisions and funding commitments (GRAs and GTAs) then.
-Officially, we can admit as late as June for Fall enrollment, and we can admit for Spring enrollment, but such cases are atypical.
-Since June is UCF’s official cutoff for Fall, that is listed as the application deadline, but those seeking financial support should apply by January 15.
+We evaluate applications in December, January, February, and March each year and make most admissions decisions and funding commitments (GRAs and GTAs) then.
+Officially, we can admit as late as July (domestic) for Fall enrollment, and we can admit for Spring enrollment, but such cases are atypical.
+Since June is UCF’s official cutoff for Fall, that is listed as the application deadline, but those seeking financial support should apply by December 1.

 Graduate students may receive financial assistance through fellowships, assistantships, tuition support, or loans.
 For more information, see Financing Grad School, which describes the types of financial assistance available at UCF and provides general guidance in planning your graduate finances.
 The Financial Information section of the Graduate Catalog is another key resource.